Pakoke/learn-terraform-circleci/README.md

 ``
 This variable can be change on our circleci pipeline configuration so everytime that we are going to do a change on our application we need to change this variable to let Terraform knows on what status it is.

-4. Blue Green Deployment section: This step is going execute our Blue Green deployment using CodeDeploy.
+4. Blue Green Deployment steps: This step is going execute our Blue Green deployment using CodeDeploy.
 CodeDeploy is another service of AWS which itis a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.

 <a>
     <img src="images/codedeploybluegreen.png" alt="codedeploybluegreen" width="800" height="500">